- celiprolol hydrochloride

 Due to its negative effect on conduction time, celiprolol should only be given with caution to patients with first degree heart block.

 Beta blockers may increase the number and the duration of anginal attacks in patients with Prinzmetal's angina, due to unopposed alpha-receptor mediated coronary artery vasoconstriction.
-The use of beta-1 selective adrenoceptor blocking drugs such as celiprolol may be considered in these patients, but the utmost care should be exercised.
+The use of beta-1 selective adrenoceptor blockers such as celiprolol may be considered in these patients, but the utmost care should be exercised.

 Celiprolol should be used with caution in patients with treated phaeochromocytoma and must not be adminstered until after alpha-blockade has been established.
 Close monitoring is advisable.